 The roads around the resort are also perfect in winter for biking – and may provide a welcome respite from some of the hillier sections.

-The other main option is the Whiteway.
+The other main option for biking is on the Lake Windermere Whiteway.
 If you decide to bike it, don’t forget to bring something to protect your face from the wind.
 It can be bitter – even on the warm side of the Rockies!

 Go for a snowshoe in the Columbia Valley